narayan-sajeev/NHSOS/README.md

 # NH SOS Multi-Term Scraper

-A robust web scraper for the New Hampshire Secretary of State Business Inquiry system that searches for businesses using multiple search terms and handles pagination, rate limiting, and session management.
+A robust web scraper for the New Hampshire Secretary of State Business Inquiry system that searches for businesses using multiple search terms, filters for active businesses, and deduplicates against existing data.

 ## Overview

-This scraper automates the process of searching for businesses on the NH SOS QuickStart portal using predefined search terms.
-It's designed to be resilient, with features like state persistence, automatic retry logic, and intelligent rate limiting to avoid detection.
+This scraper automates the process of searching for businesses on the NH SOS QuickStart portal, then processes the results to identify new prospects not already in your database.

 ## Features

 - **Multi-term search**: Automatically searches using 15 different business-related terms
-- **State persistence**: Saves progress after each session, allowing you to stop and resume at any time
+- **State persistence**: Saves progress after each session, allowing you to stop and resume
-- **Smart pagination**: Handles large result sets with intelligent page navigation
-- **Rate limiting**: Random delays between sessions (15-25 seconds) to avoid detection
-- **Batch processing**: Processes 6 pages per batch, max 11 pages per session
-- **Error recovery**: Tracks failed pages and handles browser checks gracefully
-- **Duplicate detection**: Automatically removes duplicate businesses by ID
-- **Export options**: Generates both complete dataset and active-only business lists
+- **Smart filtering**: Only processes businesses with "Good Standing" or "Active" status
+- **Automatic deduplication**: Compares against HubSpot and target files using exact and fuzzy matching
+- **Minimal output**: Creates only 3 CSV files: progress.csv, matched.csv, and final_data.csv

 ## Requirements

 - Python 3.7+
 - Playwright
 - Pandas
+- RapidFuzz
 - AsyncIO support

 ## Installation